ianlewis/kay/docs/source/quickstart.rst

 * You must use GAE models directly.
 You can use kay.utils.forms for form handling.
 You can construct a form automatically from the model definition with kay.utils.forms.modelform.ModelForm.
-For the details of how to use forms, please refer to docs/forms-usage.rst.
+For the details of how to use forms, please refer to :doc:`forms-usage`.

 * By default, db.Model.kind() returns ('model's app name' + _ + 'model
   name').lower().
 So when you see the management bash, there will